-According to the Bureau of Statistics consumer price index, the dollar experienced an average inflation rate of 2.01% per year.
-Prices in 2018 are 19.6% higher than prices in 2009.
+According to the Bureau of Statistics consumer price index, prices in 2018 are 19.59% higher than prices in 2009.
+The dollar experienced an average inflation rate of 2.95% per year during this period.

 In other words, AU$40,000 in 2009 is equivalent in purchasing power to AU$47,837.26 in 2018, a difference of AU$7,837.26 over 9 years.